ohyjoseph/alsheets/greedyAlgorithms/README.md

-Used when local optimal choice leads to global optimal choice.
+Greedy Algorightms - Used when local optimal choice leads to global optimal choice.